HellsJanitor/28-Alphas-Later-v1/README.md

 Pies and cheesecake need honey for that sweet, sweet taste now.

-Crops' growing time is double that of vanilla.
+Crops growing time is double that of vanilla.

 Farming is reworked entirely.
 You need a hoe to till the ground to plant seeds.
 Use the hoe with fertiliser to upgrade the tilled ground.
 Fertilzed terrain yields 3 crops, same as a farmplot.